-CTFs were the original long-term tax-free savings account for children, but the scheme is now closed.
-Very similar to JISAs, they were available for children born between 1 September 2002 and 2 January 2011, meaning that the first CTFs reached maturity in September 2020.
+CTFs were the original long-term tax-free savings account for children, but the scheme has long since closed.
+Very similar to JISAs, they were available for children born between 1 September 2002 and 2 January 2011, meaning that the first CTFs reached maturity nearly five years ago and the very last will mature at the start of 2029.

 CTF accounts retain their tax-free status after maturity, even if no action is taken by their owner.
 Nearly 30% of CTF funds were set up as default arrangements by HMRC, which is one reason why it has set up an online tool at www.gov.uk/child-trust-funds/find-a-child-trust-fund to help CTF owners and their parents trace their funds.
 By April 2024, 31 months after the first CTFs matured, around 991,000 out of 1,662,000 18-22 year-olds had claimed and either withdrawn or re-invested their matured CTFs, according to HMRC.
 The other 671,000 CTFs (with an average value of £2,200) remained as unclaimed matured accounts.